klojang4j/klojang-templates/README.md

 template syntax is carefully tuned to give the API maximum leverage over it.
 In particular, _Klojang Templates_ allows you to
 [nest templates](#nested-templates) inside other templates.
-As a consequence, populating them with data via the API can be remarkably efficient and concise.
+As a consequence, the API can be remarkably efficient and concise when it comes to populating the templates.

 In short, we hope (and think) that you'll find _Klojang Templates_ a worthwhile addition to the Java templating landscape.